senacor/Tutorials-Microservices/README.md

 ## Stage 00 - Basic Setup

-After finishing stage 00 you should have one Spring Boot Project called ```demo``` that contains one Rest-Controller that offers a GET service method to receive the IP addresee of the server.
+After finishing stage 00 you should have one Spring Boot Project called ```customer``` that currently contains one Rest-Controller that offers a GET service method to receive the IP addresee of the server.